apjanke/highlight.js/docs/language-contribution.rst

 3. Add language metadata
 ----------------------------

-At the top of the file there is a specially formatted comment with meta data processed by a build system.
+At the top of the file there is a specially formatted comment with metadata processed by a build system.
-Meta data format is simply key-value pairs each occupying its own line:
+Metadata format is simply key-value pairs each occupying its own line:

 ::